Mrlilal/Roll20-Plugins/README.md

 # Roll20-Plugins

-These are plugins that are made to add features or fix bugs.
+These are plugins that are made to add features or fix bugs within roll20.

 ## [AddVantage](https://github.com/Mrlilal/Roll20-Plugins/tree/master/AddVantage)